csainty/Glimpse.RavenDb/README.markdown

 Glimpse.RavenDb is a RavenDb profiling plugin for Glimpse.

+###Status
+As I don't currently use RavenDB in production, this plug-in is largely abandoned.
+I'll make occasional updates when it is interesting to me, but I encourage you to fork it if it is critical for your team.

 ###Install
 There are two ways to hook your RavenDb DocumentStore into the plugin.